-The the other half of the Acme profiling suite, the time profiling lineup contains 2 essential types of profiles, each designed to supply a specific beat to your personal market analysis rhythm.
+A critical piece of the Acme profiling suite, the time price opportunity (TPO) profile lineup contains 2 essential types of profiles, each designed to supply a specific beat to your market analysis rhythm.
 Going from lower to higher time frames:

 - Session profiles » daily session breaks provide bookends and boundaries for the day.
 Session breaks are a forced pause in trading and they provide vital opportunities for market participants to reflect and adjust, which is why sessions are a critical time frame to include in your analysis.

-- Intermediate profiles » most traders shouldn’t live by intraday or intrabar analysis alone, particularly at boundaries important to trading life are considered – days, weeks, quarters, months and even years.
+- Intermediate profiles » traders shouldn’t live by intraday or intrabar analysis alone.
+Particularly important to trading are boundaries important to life.
+Longer time frames such as weeks, quarters, months and even years add perspective and should be a factor in your analysis.
 Intermediate profiles provide quick way to visualize the larger context of price, volume and time and integrate them into your action plan.

 Time Price Opportunity Profile Types